An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Proofs of Theorems and

-Elementary calculations show that $f$ has at least one and at most two positive real roots, at least one of which is larger than~1.
-Let $x_0$ be the larger (or only) positive real root of $f$.
-Then we may define $M$ by $\log_{(r-2)}(M) = x_0$.
+Elementary calculations show that for $n$~sufficiently large, $f$ has at least~one and at most~two positive real roots, at least~one of which is larger than~$1$.
+Let $x_0$ be the larger (or only) positive real root of~$f$.
+Then we may define $M$ by $\log_{(r-2)}(M) = x_0$, which is exactly~\eqref{eq:Mdef}.